CS 112

 66 points total; individual-only

-For this problem, write a class named MyArray that provides a series of instance (i.e. non static) methods which will allow a client program to manipulate an array of integers.
+For this problem, write a class MyArray that provides a series of instance (i.e. non static) methods which will allow a client program to manipulate an array of integers.

 As you can see the no-argument constructor has been provided.
 This constructor creates the array of integers and assigns the address of the array to the data member arr.
 It also initializes the data member numElements to zero, as no elements have been added to the array.